 None of the included studies reported on physician satisfaction with CRP POCT.
-Four studies in total reported on patient satisfaction (n=1,885) with their clinician visit, two individually randomised studies (163, 164), one cluster randomised study (162) and one non-randomised study (166).
-The patients were generally satisfied with the care received as part of the clinician visit and there was no significant difference between the CRP POCT group and the control group (RCTs RR 0.82 [95% CI: 0.55, 1.21], I = 48%); or in the one non-randomised study, Cals et al. 2010, patients were more often satisfied in the CRP POCT group than in the usual care group (Figure 4.9).
+Four studies in total reported on patient satisfaction (n=1,885).
+In three of these studies satisfaction with their clinician visit was measured using a Likert scale: one individually randomised study, $^{(164)}$ one cluster randomised study $^{(163)}$ and one nonrandomised study.
+The fourth study was an RCT and the authors used a scale of 1 to 10 to measure patient satisfaction regarding participation in the trial.
+The patients were generally satisfied with the care received as part of the clinician visit and there was no significant difference between the CRP POCT group and the control group (RCTs RR 0.82 [95% CI: 0.55, 1.21], $I^2 = 48\%$ ; non-randomised study by Kavanagh et al. RR 1.00 [95% CI: 0.86-1.16]).
+Although in one study, Cals et al. 2010, patients were more often satisfied in the CRP POCT group than in the usual care group (Figure 4.9).